pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 - Images produced by the supply chain using Tanzu Build Service or kaniko
 - Images defined in a workload when using a prebuilt container image in your supply chain
-- Images running in a Tanzu Application Platform cluster that was not produced by a software supply chain
+- Images running in a Tanzu Application Platform cluster that were not produced by a software supply chain

 Customize how far back you want to scan container images based on:

 - When the container image was created in the supply chain
 - When the container image entered a running state on your Tanzu Application Platform cluster

-Use one of the ImageVulnerabilityScan samples or create your own.
+Use one of the `ImageVulnerabilityScan` samples or create your own.
 For more information, see [ImageVulnerabilityScan samples](ivs-custom-samples.hbs.md#overview) or [Bring your own scanner using an ImageVulnerabilityScan](ivs-create-your-own.hbs.md).

 View discovered vulnerabilities from your most recent image in the Tanzu Developer Portal Supply Chain Choreographer plug-in